|

-During the Anglo-Boer War (1899-1902) the British government followed the
+During the Anglo-Boer War (1899-1902) the British government followed

-the aged poverty stricken, homeless and in a precarious situation.
+and the aged poverty stricken, homeless and in a precarious situation.

 People were brought to camps in railway carriages and wagons.
-Many others were
+Many

-available.
-100 000 women and children were
+shelter barely available.
+100 000 women and children were held

-held captive in 45 camps.
+captive in 45 camps.

 Disease was rampant and about 22 057